yousefbayoumi8/YelpCamp/README.md

 # YelpCamp
-Campgrounds project created by following the web developer bootcamp by Colt Steele on Udemy
+Campgrounds web-application project created by following the "Web Developer Bootcamp" by Colt Steele on Udemy